 Loan Code of Conduct Policy

-This code of conduct is applicable to all officers, employees and agents of International Sports Sciences Association with responsibilities (directly or indirectly) with respect to private student loans.
-International Sports Sciences Association officers, employees, and agents subject to this policy are prohibited from doing any of the following, either on their own behalf or on behalf of International Sports Sciences Association:
+This code of conduct is applicable to all officers, employees and agents of Lionel University with responsibilities (directly or indirectly) with respect to private student loans.
+Lionel University officers, employees, and agents subject to this policy are prohibited from doing any of the following, either on their own behalf or on behalf of Lionel University:

-* Participating in a revenue-sharing arrangement with any lender by which the lender pays a fee or provides other material benefits to the college or any officer, employee or agent subject to this policy in exchange for the college’s recommendation of that lender or its loan products;
+* Participating in a revenue-sharing arrangement with any lender by which the lender pays a fee or provides other material benefits to the University or any officer, employee or agent subject to this policy in exchange for the University’s recommendation of that lender or its loan products;

 * Receiving gifts from a lender, a guarantor, or a loan servicer;